cjolson1/Lagunitas-Quality-Assurance/testing.md

     casper.capture('test_img/adj_prompt.png');
     this.click('button.confirm');
     test.comment('Make sure all adjustments are consistent with 9999 limit implemented.');
-    //We then test to see that these values are still under the threshold after the modifications by the system. var correct = this.evaluate(function(){
+    // We then test to see that these values are still under the threshold after the modifications by the system. var correct = this.evaluate(function(){
         var ret = true;
         $('table#tbl-order-data-ss td div.input-group input.form-control').each( function(index, element){